politician/myapp/docs/development.md

 # Local development

-You can work on your app in three ways:
+You can work on my app in three ways:

 - Using your local Node.js installation
 - In a container running in Docker